swagger-api/swagger-editor/docs/development.md

 And open [http://localhost:8080](http://localhost:8080) in your browser

 ### Code Style
-Code style is enforced by [JSCS (JavaScript Code Style)](https://github.com/jscs-dev/node-jscs) and [JSHint](http://jshint.com/).
+Code style is enforced by ESLint.
 Build will fail if changes in code is not following code style guildlines.

 ### Testing
 To run all tests run